craigpeacock/Zephyr_LoRaWAN/README.md

 # LoRaWAN

-The LoRaWAN folder contains example code to connect to [The Things Network](https://www.thethingsnetwork.org) and transmit temperature and humdity values from a Sensirion SHTC3.
+The LoRaWAN folder contains example code to connect to [The Things Network](https://www.thethingsnetwork.org) and transmit temperature and humidity values from a Sensirion SHTC3.

 LoRaWAN Device EUI, Join EUI and Application Key should be entered into the lorawan.h file prior to compiling.